Best Business Bank Accounts for LLC: April 2026

 Why we like Novo:

 Plus, Novo offers thousands of dollars in savings from popular business services (such as discounts with Stripe and Gusto).
-Take a look at the perks.
+The offers change often.
 If you use them, you can get a lot of value.

 Downsides:

-Novo doesn't let you deposit cash, so it's best for businesses that don't deal in cash.
+Novo doesn't let you deposit cash, so it's best for purely online businesses.

 Wells Fargo: Best SBA Lender

-Wells Fargo has the largest national footprint, with over 5,000 branches in 37 states.
+Wells Fargo has the largest national footprint, with approximately 4,100 branches in 36 states + D.C.

 It's also one of the top SBA 7(a) lenders.
 If you think your LLC might need a loan in the future, it's smart to choose a bank known for approving these loans.